kanaka/raft.js/research_class/paper.md

 discussed in this paper is based on "Consensus: Bridging Theory and Practice" by Diego Ongaro (PhD Dissertation) TODO/CITE.

-The Raft protocol is based on the concept of a distrubted transaction log.
+The Raft protocol is based on the concept of a distributed transaction log.
 Entries in the log represent a sequence of changes to an internal state machine.
 If all members of the Raft cluster have the same log entries, then their state machine on each node will have exactly the